Skip to main content

 Common Issues

-• Callers wait too long — reduce Handoff Timeout Seconds or turn off Wait For User.
+• Callers wait too long — reduce the Timeout or turn off Wait For User.

 • The human hears too little context — improve Summary Inputs.